-Zhen Yang, Ph.D., is a research scientist at the Nathan Kline Institute (NKI).
+Zhen Yang, Ph.D., is a Research Scientist at NKI and a Research Assistant Professor at the NYU School of Medicine.
 She received her Ph.D. with distinction in Behavioral Neuroscience from University of New Mexico.
 During graduate school, she investigated the enhancement effect of an early life mild stress on cognitive, social, emotional, and physical development in rodents across the life span.
 Using task-based fMRI techniques, she investigated the brain mechanisms underlying cognitive control deficits commonly observed in various clinical populations.
 As a post-doctoral fellow at the Child Mind Institute, she used resting-state fMRI techniques to investigate intrinsic brain activity associated with working memory development, prodromal psychosis, and psychostimulant treatment responses in ADHD.
 Later, she moved to the Department of Psychiatry at the University of Pennsylvania where she obtained a NIH-NRSA postdoctoral fellowship and was then appointed to the faculty as an Instructor after one year.
 At the University of Pennsylvania, her research focused on identifying transdiagnostic imaging markers of treatment responses to Cognitive Behavioral Therapy in MDD and PTSD.
 At NKI, Dr. Yang is working on integrating novel analytics into psychiatric research and using machine learning techniques to categorize psychiatric disorders based on neural circuits and phenotypic information.
 The aim of her work is to better capture pathological heterogeneity and refine our understanding of psychiatric disorders, which is critical for developing more personalized treatment.

 - NIH Ruth L. Kirschstein National Research Service Award (NRSA), University of Pennsylvania, 2015